At-Home Peritoneal Dialysis

 - You will do your treatments every day, 7 days a week—as prescribed by your nephrologist.

-- You will visit your clinic once or twice a month for check-ins with your doctor and treatment team.
+- You will visit your clinic once or twice a month for check-ins with your doctor and care team.